spring-epfl/mia/README.rst

 This library:

 * Implements the original shadow model attack by `Shokri et al. <https://arxiv.org/abs/1610.05820>`_
-* Is customizable, can use any sklearn-like object as a shadow or attack model
+* Is customizable, can use any scikit learn's ``Estimator``-like object as a shadow or attack model
 * Is tested with Keras and PyTorch

 .. getting-started-marker-do-not-remove